adamrehn/ue4-runtime/README.md

 Container images for running packaged UE4 projects
 ==================================================

-The various tags of the [adamrehn/ue4-runtime](https://hub.docker.com/r/adamrehn/ue4-runtime) image provide minimal, pre-configured environments for running packaged Unreal Engine projects with full GPU acceleration via [NVIDIA Docker](https://github.com/NVIDIA/nvidia-docker).
-(For more details on NVIDIA Docker, see the [NVIDIA Docker primer](https://unrealcontainers.com/docs/concepts/nvidia-docker) on the Unreal Containers community hub.)
+The various tags of the [adamrehn/ue4-runtime](https://hub.docker.com/r/adamrehn/ue4-runtime) image provide minimal, pre-configured environments for running packaged Unreal Engine projects with full GPU acceleration via the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker).
+(For more details on the NVIDIA Container Toolkit, see the [NVIDIA Container Toolkit primer](https://unrealcontainers.com/docs/concepts/nvidia-docker) on the Unreal Containers community hub.)
 Note that these images will work with packaged Linux builds **from any source**, not just builds packaged using the container images from the [ue4-docker](https://github.com/adamrehn/ue4-docker) project.

-Both OpenGL and OpenGL+CUDA variants are provided, along with preconfigured images for common GPU-accelerated frameworks such as [TensorFlow](https://www.tensorflow.org/).
+Both OpenGL+Vulkan and OpenGL+Vulkan+CUDA variants are provided, along with preconfigured images for common GPU-accelerated frameworks such as [TensorFlow](https://www.tensorflow.org/).
 Each image variant is also available in a configuration with [VirtualGL](https://www.virtualgl.org/) bundled for displaying the output of OpenGL applications using the host system's display.
 See the section [Using the VirtualGL images](#using-the-virtualgl-images) for usage details.

 For details on using these images to perform cloud rendering via NVIDIA Docker, see the [Cloud rendering guide](https://unrealcontainers.com/docs/use-cases/cloud-rendering) on the Unreal Containers community hub.